 - What are 1-3 struggles they have that you can help them with?

-Now that you know who your dream client is, you need to find out what they want.
-This makes it so much easier to attract them.
-You might be asking, “How do I find out what they want?”
+Demographics will tell you who they are, but you need to find out what they want.
+When you find out exactly what they want, it makes it so much easier to attract them.

 If you already have an email list, create a short questionnaire and send it to them.
 I like using Typeform for this.
 It is free up to 100 responses per month and 10 survey fields.